pytest-dev/pytest-bdd/README.rst

         Then I should see "Your article was published."

-In this example, all steps from the background will be executed before all the scenario's own given steps, adding possibility to prepare some common setup for multiple scenarios in a single feature.
+In this example, all steps from the background will be executed before all the scenario's own given steps, adding a possibility to prepare some common setup for multiple scenarios in a single feature.
-About background best practices, please read Gherkin's `Tips for using Background <https://cucumber.io/docs/gherkin/reference/#tips-for-using-background>`_.
+About best practices for Background, please read Gherkin's `Tips for using Background <https://cucumber.io/docs/gherkin/reference/#tips-for-using-background>`_.

 ..
-NOTE:: There is only step "Given" should be used in "Background" section,
+NOTE:: Only "Given" steps should be used in "Background" section.
-          steps "When" and "Then" are prohibited, because their purpose are related to actions and consuming outcomes, that is conflict with "Background" aim - prepare system for tests or "put the system in a known state" as "Given" does it.
+          Steps "When" and "Then" are prohibited, because their purposes are related to actions and consuming outcomes; that is in conflict with the aim of "Background" - to prepare the system for tests or "put the system in a known state" as "Given" does it.
-          The statement above is applied for strict Gherkin mode, which is enabled by default.
+          The statement above applies to strict Gherkin mode, which is enabled by default.

 Reusing fixtures
 ----------------

-Sometimes scenarios define new names for the existing fixture that can be inherited (reused).
-For example, if we have pytest fixture:
+Sometimes scenarios define new names for an existing fixture that can be inherited (reused).
+For example, if we have the pytest fixture:

 .. code-block:: python